taplytics/taplytics-ios-sdk/README.md

 #### App Linking

-Optionally app linking allows you to pair your device to Taplytics via a link sent through email or text.
+Optionally you can implement app linking, which will allow you to pair your device to Taplytics via a link sent through email or text.
 This will enable your team to easily pair any build of your app to Taplytics.

 1. First ensure that `application:openURL:` method is implemented in your `UIApplicationDelegate`